 The Council appoints outside people to assist with the work of some of its committees.
 These people are not elected councillors.
 They are instead chosen by an interview panel to add outside expertise and an impartial perspective to committee business.

-In November 2024, the Council agreed to add an Independent Member to its Audit Committee.
-The report that recommended doing this said it would "bring additional knowledge and expertise" to the Committee and "reinforce its political neutrality and independence".
+In November 2024, the Council agreed to add an Independent Member to its Audit Committee (opens in new tab) .
+The report (opens in new tab) that recommended doing this said it would "bring additional knowledge and expertise" to the Committee and "reinforce its political neutrality and independence".

 This is a non-voting position on the committee, but the IM will take part in discussions, receive the same reports and attend the same meetings and training as the elected members.